 Professor Cleary read the proposed rule.
-Mr. Epton moved for its adoption.
+Nr.
+Epton moved for its adoption.
 Mr. Williams seconded.
-After hearing views from Massrs.
-Jenner and Spangenberg, Mr. Epton suggested that the second sentence read as follows: "The parties need not object to questions when asked nor to evidence thus adduced in order the tenor of the Committee that, as a matter of policy, that sometime before the jury leaves the bar, the parties be required to state their objections and make any motions with respect thereto.
+After hearing views from Messrs.
+Jenner and Spangenberg, Mr. Epton suggested that the second sentence read as follows: "The parties need not object to questions when asked nor to evidence thus adduced in order to preserve error for review."
+Mr. Jenner stated that it was the tenor of the Committee that, as a matter of policy, that sometime before the jury leaves the bar, the parties be required to state their objections and make any motions with respect thereto.
 Professor Wright asked the reporter why he had not said anything about the right of the party to examine witnesses called by the court.
-It was decided that the reporter would redraft and resubmit the rule.
+It was decided that the reporter would redraft and resubmit the rule. and the second of the second second